Mycology Reference Laboratory

 • Microscopy (with fluorescent brightener for increased speed and sensitivity) and culture of yeast, moulds and dermatophytes in clinical specimens

-• Susceptibility testing of yeast, moulds and dermatophytes following the EUCAST reference methods (E.Def 7.3, E.Def 9.3, E.Def 10.0 and E.Def 11.1).
+• Susceptibility testing of yeast, moulds and dermatophytes following the EUCAST reference methods (E.Def 7.4, E.Def 9.4, and E.Def 11.0).

-• Antigen detection tests for Aspergillus, Cryptococcus and Candida, and antibody detection against Candida, Aspergillus, Coccidioides and Histoplasma
+• Antigen detection tests for Aspergillus, Cryptococcus and Candida, and antibody detection against Aspergillus, Coccidioides and Histoplasma

 • Aspergillus PCR with species identification and direct detection of the two most common environmental resistance methods TR34/L98H and TR46/Y121F/T289A in A. fumigatus

-Additional analyses
+Additional specialised analyses

-• Diagnostic PCRs in a panfungal format (ITS and microbiome-PCR for fungi, parasites and bacteria).
+• Diagnostic PCRs in a panfungal format (ITS and microbiome-PCR for fungi, parasites and bacteria)

 • Identification of fungal isolates using classical techniques as well as ITS, TEF, beta-tubulin and calmodulin sequencing and MALDI-TOF